 MaxCompute SQL allows conversion between data types.
 The conversion methods include explicit type conversion and implicit type conversion.
 For more information, see Type Conversion.

-- Explicit conversions: Uses CAST to convert a value type to the other.
+- Explicit conversions: Uses CAST to convert a value type.

-- Implicit conversions: MaxCompute automatically performs implicit conversions during running based on the context environment and conversion rules.
+- Implicit conversions: MaxCompute automatically performs implicit conversions while running based on the context environment and conversion rules.
 Implicit conversion scope includes various operators, built-in functions, and so on.

 MaxCompute SQL supports partitioned tables.
-Specify the partition as it will help users in simplifying the operation.
+Specify the partition as it simplifies the operation.
 For example, improve SQL running efficiency, reduce the cost, and so on.
-For more information, see Partition.
+For more information, see Basic concept>Partition.

 To be involved in a UNION ALL operation, the data type of columns, column numbers, and column names must be consistent, otherwise an error occurs.